luyadev/luya.io/docs/guide/app/mail.md

 # LUYA Mail Component

-LUYA comes with a `luya\components\Mail` component that uses PHPMailer.
+LUYA comes with a <class name="luya\components\Mail" /> component that uses PHPMailer.
 You can access the mail component with `Yii::$app->mail` and start sending mails.
 To configure the component, override the class properties in your config as follows:

 ```php
 'components' => [